github/opensource.guide/overviews/issues/index.md

 <a id="intro" title="Intro" class="toc-item"></a>

-    Charlie: Hey, I had an idea for something we should add to our website, who should I email?
-    Micah: Ah hey — would you mind creating an issue for it?
-It'll only take a few minutes.
-    Charlie: Sure thing, but what's an Issue?

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
 They're kind of like email — except that you can share & discuss them with the rest of your team.
 Most software projects have an issue tracker of some kind — sometimes they're called bug trackers or task managers.
 GitHub's version is called **Issues** and there's a section in every repository.

 ![](http://cl.ly/image/3F3R2w160x3Z/Image%202013-11-25%20at%205.39.33%20PM.png)